 Thai Visas : How to stay long term in Thailand ?

-Love Thailand and you're thinking about moving there?
+You love Thailand and you're thinking about moving there?
 That sounds good right?
 But what visa should you get to stay long term in Thailand?

-As every expats here, I had my fare share of Thai Visas, Visa Runs (hello again Laos and Cambodia) and the only thing I can tell you is, it's not getting easier to stay long term in Thailand .
+As every expats here, I had my fare share of experience with Thai Visas, Visa Runs (hello again Laos and Cambodia) and the only thing I can tell you is, it's not getting easier to stay long term in Thailand .

 So if you're also considering to move to Thailand, here are your options :

 - The different Types of Thai Visas

 - What visa should you choose to move to Thailand ?

 - What Thai visa will you get ?